EnMAP-Box/enmap-box-documentation/source/usr_section/application_tutorials/biomass_regression/tutorial.rst

 * Close Map #2 from the previous step.
 * Load :file:`agb_sonoma.gpkg` to Map #1.
 * To change the order of stacked layers, go to the :guilabel:`Data Views` panel and drag one layer on top or below another one.
-Arrange the layer stack so that :file:`agb_sonoma.gpkg` is displayed on top of :file:`enmap_sonoma.bsq`.
+Arrange the layer stack so that :file:`agb_sonoma.gpkg` is displayed on top of :file:`enmap_sonoma.tif`.
 * By default, vector files are displayed with a single uniform symbol.
 To change this symbology, right click on :file:`agb_sonoma.gpkg` in the :guilabel:`Data Views` panel, select :guilabel:`Layer Properties` and navigate to :guilabel:`Symbology` in the Layer Properties window.
 You can now change the symbology in accordance to the QGIS functionality.